mattatlincoln/Numerical-Methods/README.md

 ## Deadlines

-Weekly short questions will be opened to you in the Monday session on the material covered in the online lecture.
-They should be submitted online by 3 the following Monday.
-This will allow feedback to be given in the following sessions.
+Weekly short questions will be included in the lecture materials in the Monday session on the material covered in the online lecture.
+You should attempt these and discuss with lecturers and demonstrators toallow feedback to be given in the following sessions.

 There will be two time constrained assessments assignments.
-The first semester TCA will be on 19th Jan 2021.

 ## Logbooks